Freedom Mortgage Review 2022

 Borrowers looking for convenience and a variety of mortgage options

-Freedom Mortgage doesn’t make it easy to find rates online right away.
-Its site offers the caveat that rates can vary widely, based on such factors as the borrower’s credit score, the size of the loan and the amount of the down payment.
-To get a rate quote you’ll need to fill out a form with information such as your name and address.
-Once you’ve got a loan through Freedom Mortgage, it will alert you to better deals when you log into your account or by text message.
+Freedom Mortgage doesn’t disclose rates on its website; to find out if you’re eligible for a loan and get a quote, you’ll need to fill out an online form with information such as your name and address.
+A notable perk, though: Once you’ve got a loan, the lender will alert you to better deals when you log into your account or by text message.

-Borrowers interested in a Freedom Mortgage loan can sign up for “Eagle Eye” alerts via text in order to be notified when interest rates become lower or better offers become available.
+If you’re interested in a Freedom Mortgage loan, however, you can sign up for “Eagle Eye” alerts via text in order to be notified when interest rates go down or better offers become available.
 In addition, current customers can access interest rates through their account online.
 Freedom Mortgage also offers a mortgage calculator and basic information about homebuying on its site.

 Refinancing with Freedom Mortgage